Overview

 Liability Account

-Redpoint HQ requires an Other Current Liability type account called “Account Payment”.
+Redpoint HQ requires an Other Current Liability account called “Account Payment” in QuickBooks.

 This is to process the following types of transactions: